 get the most out of the insect.
-This variety produces white flowers in
+This variety produces dozens of white flowers in

-As a mountainous species, this plant likes a very sunny, but cool,
+As a cool-tropical species, this plant likes a very sunny, but cool,

 window.
 It may slow down significantly during the hottest parts of

 summer, but watch it take off again when the weather cools down a bit.

 Plants You Receive

 Your plant will be shipped potted in a 3-inch pot and is expected to reach flowering maturity in 1-2 seasons.
 All plants were propagated on-site from proven mother plants in our collection.